 Cut another strip of fur fabric for the mustache.
 I just used some scraps I had from cutting the beard.

 Hot glue this strip of fabric just at the very top of the beard.
 Shape the fur to the sides to give the look of a mustache.

 Then glue the wooden bead in the center of the mustache, holding in place for several seconds to allow it to dry well.

-3. Attach the twine to the hat to allow you to hang on the tree
+3. Attach twine or ribbon to the hat to allow you to hang on the tree

 Cut a triangle shape piece of fabric for the hat of the wood slice gnome.
 I used a pretty buffalo plaid fleece blanket I found at WalMart that was really inexpensive.